mert-duzgun/claudemarketplaces.com/CRAWLER_README.md

 # GitHub Marketplace Crawler

-This project includes an automated crawler that discovers Claude Code plugin marketplaces from GitHub every hour.
+This project includes an automated crawler that discovers Claude Code plugin marketplaces from GitHub daily at midnight UTC.

 ## How It Works

 The crawler:
 1. **Searches GitHub** for repositories containing `.claude-plugin/marketplace.json` files
+2. **Fetches** each marketplace.json file from discovered repositories
-2. **Validates** each marketplace file against the Claude marketplace schema
+3. **Validates** each marketplace file against the Claude marketplace schema
-3. **Checks** that repositories are publicly accessible and plugins have required fields
+4. **Checks** that repositories are publicly accessible and plugins have required fields
+5. **Fetches GitHub stars** for all validated repositories to track popularity
-4. **Merges** discovered marketplaces with existing ones in `lib/data/marketplaces.json`
+6. **Merges** discovered marketplaces with existing ones in `lib/data/marketplaces.json`
-5. **Runs hourly** via Vercel Cron
+7. **Runs daily** at midnight UTC via Vercel Cron

 ## Setup Instructions